 The NSTR Indication Bitmap subfield indicates NSTR link pairs for the non-AP MLD.
 Each bit Bj (j ≠ i) in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield equal to i (where 0 ≤ i < 15) is set to 1 if the link pair corresponding to link IDs equal to <i, j> is an NSTR link pair; otherwise, bit Bj is set to 0.
 Bit Bi in the NSTR Indication Bitmap subfield included in the Per- STA Profile subelement with Link ID subfield value equal to i is reserved.
 The NSTR Indication Bitmap subfield is not included in the Reconfiguration Multi-Link element transmitted by an AP MLD.

-The Limited Operation Parameters subfield provides limited operation (LO) parameters, and has a format that is shown in Figure 9-1001ax (Limited Operation Parameters subfield format).
+The Limited Operation Parameters subfield provides limited operation (LO) parameters, and has the format shown in Figure 9-1001ax (Limited Operation Parameters subfield format).